trumpfheller/trumpfheller.github.io/c_while.md

 The result of dividing 0 by 2 would also be zero, so the value of x wouldn't change.
 This loop would go on forever, and so we'd get an infinite loop.

-To avoid this: x needs to be different than zero (nest this while loop inside an if statement).
+Solution: nest this while loop inside an if statement. so that the while loop is executed only when x is not zero

 ```python
 if x != 0:
     while x%2-=-=0:
         x = x/2
 ```
-With this approach, the while loop is executed only when x is not zero.

 Alternatively,
 * add the condition directly to the loop using a logical operator: